cvicentiu/WindowFunctions-Course/COURSE.md

 The query using a CTE only has to define the sales_product_year table once.
 This also has other benefits, in that the Query Optimizer can now properly see the intent of the programmer: self-join two identical tables.
 This opens up optimization possibilities such as CTE reuse, which we'll cover in a follow-up chapter.

 ## CTE Execution
 Now that we understand what a CTE is and what it's useful for, it's time to look at how the database computes queries that use CTEs.
+While the next chapter is not essential for making use of CTEs, understanding what optimizations the database engine can do will help you write better performing queries.

 Without considering any query optimizations, conceptually, the database creates a temporary table for each CTE reference.
 When the query starts, the database goes through the following steps:
 1. Identifies all CTE declarations.